 - Mi Themes has also got ads, where you will find a banner asking you to order food or book a cab.

-As of now, most of the smartphone makers are going for ad revenues as they are trying hard to stay in the competition by keeping the prices low for their hardware.
-At least in the for Xiaomi, this is the case!
-Even with latest phones from Xiaomi, like the Redmi Note 7 Pro, there are ads in App Scanner, and I don’t really understand why is the app scanner even a thing on a phone running Android given that Google Play Protect can scan apps and let users know if a harmful app is installed? phew!!
+Most of the smartphone makers are going for ad revenues as they are trying hard to stay in the competition by keeping the prices low for their hardware.
+At least for Xiaomi, this is the case!
+Even with the latest phones from Xiaomi, like the Redmi Note 7 Pro, there are ads in App Scanner.
+I don’t understand why is the app scanner even a thing on the phone running Android given that Google Play Protect can scan apps and let users know if a malicious app is installed?
+Phew!!

-Hoping that consumers would understand why pricing is not always the main criteria when choosing a phone, but analyze why they’re offering for such low price.
+I am hoping that consumers would understand why pricing is not always the main criterion when choosing a phone but analyze why they’re offering for such a low price.